The Top 10 Golfers of All Time | Top 10 Golfers Ever

 second in The Open Championship.
 He

-won the European Tour Order of Merit
+won the European Tour Order of Merit that

 Major Wins - 5